Slayyyter: 2018–2019: Singles, The Mini Tour, and Slayyyter

-2021: Troubled Paradise
+2020–2021: Troubled Paradise

-On January 21, 2021, Slayyyter announced her debut studio album, Troubled Paradise, set to be released on June 11.
-The third single from the album (Note: Previously released singles "Self Destruct" and "Throatzillaaa" appear on the album.) and title track, "Troubled Paradise", and its music video were released the following day.
+During the outbreak of the COVID-19 pandemic in 2020, Slayyyter was meeting with producers in Los Angeles.
+Unable to leave due to travel bans, she purchased an apartment in Beverly Hills, California and continued to make music during the quarantine period.
+These recordings later contributed to her debut album, Troubled Paradise.

-On January 26, Heidi Montag confirmed via Twitter that she would be collaborating with Slayyyter.
-However, in a 2023 interview with VICE, Slayyyter confirmed the collaboration would not be released due to a "sample clearance issue", revealing that the two remixed Britney Spears' "Gimme More" but the sample was "crazy expensive to clear".
+Slayyyter released a remix of Britney Spears' "Gimme More" to SoundCloud in April 2020.
+On January 26, 2021 Heidi Montag confirmed via Twitter that she would be featured on a remix of the track.
+However, in a 2023 interview with VICE, Slayyyter confirmed the collaboration would not be released due to a "sample clearance issue", revealing that the sample was "crazy expensive to clear".
+In May 2024, Slayyyter said that she had tried to clear the sample for release but the song's original writers would not comply with her team.
+In 2026, she said that it "wouldn't make sense to put (the song) out now" and that the original sample would still be difficult to clear.

+In October and November 2020, she released the songs "Self Destruct" and "Throatzillaaa", respectively.
+On January 21, 2021, she announced her debut studio album, Troubled Paradise, which was set to be released on June 11.
+The third single from the album, (Note: Previously released singles "Self Destruct" and "Throatzillaaa" appear on the album.)
+"Troubled Paradise" released along with its music video the next day.
 From February to May 2021, she released the singles "Clouds", "Cowboys", and "Over This!" ahead of the album.

 Troubled Paradise was released on June 11, 2021, through Fader Label.
 Pitchforks Ashley Bardhan called the project "vibrant and ridiculous".
-Slayyyter promoted the album by releasing VEVO Live performances for the tracks 'Letters' and 'Troubled Paradise'.

-On November 5, 2021, she released the standalone single “Stupid Boy”, a pop-dance song featuring Big Freedia.
-Later that year, she released Inferno Euphoria, an EP of remixes from Troubled Paradise.
+Slayyyter promoted the album by releasing Vevo Live performances for the tracks 'Letters' and 'Troubled Paradise'.
+On November 5, 2021, she released the standalone single "Stupid Boy", a dance-pop song featuring Big Freedia.
+Later in 2021, she released Inferno Euphoria, an EP of remixes from Troubled Paradise.